MicrosoftDocs/architecture-center/docs/framework/security/network-security-containment.md

 cloud try to respond to incoming requests from the Internet, the responses will be forced through on-premises network security devices.

-Alternately, forced tunneling fits a *"datacenter expansion"* paradigm and can work well for a quick proof of concept, but scales poorly because of the increased traffic load, latency, and cost.
+Alternately, forced tunneling fits a *datacenter expansion* paradigm and can work well for a quick proof of concept, but scales poorly because of the increased traffic load, latency, and cost.